Data processing agreement

 Note: If these Terms, Policies, or Agreements are available in multiple languages, and any discrepancies exist between translations, the English version shall prevail.

-This Data Processing Agreement ("DPA") forms part of the agreement between BabySea, Inc. ("BabySea", "Processor", "we", "us", or "our") and the customer entity that has accepted the Terms of use ("Customer" or "Controller"), and governs the processing of Personal Data by BabySea on behalf of the Customer in connection with the BabySea API and related services (the "Services").
+This Data Processing Agreement ("DPA") forms part of the agreement between BabySea, Inc. ("BabySea", "Processor", "we", "us", or "our") and the customer entity that has accepted the Terms of use or otherwise uses the BabySea services ("Customer", "Controller", or "you").

 This DPA is incorporated into and forms part of the Terms of use and the Service-level terms.
-In the event of a conflict between this DPA and any other agreement between the parties, this DPA shall take precedence with respect to the subject matter of data protection and processing.
+In the event of a conflict between this DPA and any other agreement between the parties regarding the processing of Personal Data, this DPA will control to the extent of the conflict.

 1. Definitions

-"Applicable Data Protection Law" means the General Data Protection Regulation (EU) 2016/679 ("GDPR"), the UK General Data Protection Regulation ("UK GDPR"), the California Consumer Privacy Act ("CCPA") and any applicable national or regional data protection laws, regulations, and regulatory guidance in force from time to time.
+"Applicable Data Protection Law" means the General Data Protection Regulation (EU) 2016/679 ("GDPR"), the UK General Data Protection Regulation ("UK GDPR"), the California Consumer Privacy Act as amended by the California Privacy Rights Act ("CCPA/CPRA"), and any other applicable privacy or data protection laws that apply to the processing of Personal Data under this DPA.

 "Controller" means the Customer, as the entity that determines the purposes and means of the processing of Personal Data.